United Nations Administered East Timor: Liaison Offices

 The following countries opened Liaison offices in East Timor during the period of United Nations administration:

 Sport

-Four East Timorese athletes participated in the 2000 Summer Olympics and two athletes participated in the 2000 Summer Paralympics in Sydney.
+Four East Timorese athletes participated in the 2000 Summer Olympics and two athletes participated in the 2000 Summer Paralympics in Sydney, Australia.

 Media and communications

 UNTAET public information

-The UN-led interim administration maintained a local FM radio station, "Radio UNTAET", and published a fortnightly newsletter known as "Tais Timor" in English, Portuguese, Tetum and Indonesian.
+The UN-led interim administration maintained a local FM radio station, "Radio UNTAET", a TV station, "TV UNTAET" and published a fortnightly newsletter known as "Tais Timor" in English, Portuguese, Tetum and Indonesian.

 Postal services

 The United Nations transitional administration established an East Timor Postal Service in April 2000 with post offices opening in Dili, Baucau and at Comoro Airport.
 Two postage stamps with the inscription Timor Lorosae / UNTAET were first issued on 29 April 2000, in red for domestic mail and blue for international mail.

 Telecommunications

 Portuguese Timor used the international dialing code +672 until 1975.
 During Indonesian occupation, the Indonesian country code +62 was used.
 The code +672 was subsequently reassigned to the Australian External Territories.
 Initially after the end of Indonesian occupation, the code +672 9 was used following an agreement with the Government of Australia and telecommunications provider Telstra.
 East Timor was later assigned the code +670.